Hayling Island Man Locked Up for Brutal GBH Assault

-A 28 year-old man has been sentenced to four years and three months in prison for a GBH assault and a separate count of battery, which took place on Hayling Island in March.
+A 28-year-old man has been sentenced to four years and three months in jail for a savage GBH assault and a separate battery offence on Hayling Island last March.

-He pleaded guilty to the charge of battery, which was captured on CCTV, but denied the GBH assault, which took place at Dovercourt and the Oven Campsite on Hayling Island, leaving a woman in her twenties with serious bruising and swelling to her face and body.
+Bolder pleaded guilty to battery, caught on CCTV, but denied causing grievous bodily harm to a woman in her twenties.
+The attack left her with serious bruising and swelling across her face and body.

-Officer in the case, Police Staff Investigator Natalie Woods said: “I hope that the victim, in this case, can finally begin to rebuild her life in the knowledge that Bolder is now in prison.
+“I hope that the victim, in this case, can finally begin to rebuild her life in the knowledge that Bolder is now in prison,” said Police Staff Investigator Natalie Woods.
+“This was a vicious assault against an extremely vulnerable lady.”

-“I am relieved that the court has come to the conclusion that Bolder is guilty, following our thorough investigation, as part of our commitment to tackling those who cause the most harm to our communities.
-I would like to commend the victim in this case for her continued bravery throughout.’’
+“I am relieved that the jury found Bolder guilty after our thorough investigation as part of our commitment to tackling those who cause the most harm to our communities.
+I would like to commend the victim for her continued bravery throughout.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.